PrestaShop/docs/src/content/1.7/modules/sample_modules/order_view_page_new_hooks/_index.md

 On module installation the following hooks can be registered:

- - `displayBackOfficeOrderActions` - displayed between Customer and Messages cards in the Order page
  - `displayAdminOrderTabLink` - for adding tab links for tab content
  - `displayAdminOrderTabContent` - for adding tab content to Order page
  - `displayAdminOrderMain` - for adding Order main information
+ - `displayAdminOrderSide` - displayed between Customer and Messages cards in the Order page
- - `displayAdminOrderSide` - for adding Order side information
+ - `displayAdminOrderSideBottom` - for adding Order side information
  - `displayAdminOrder` - displayed at the bottom of the Order page
  - `displayAdminOrderTop` - displayed at the top of the Order page
  - `actionGetAdminOrderButtons` - to display additional action buttons into the main buttons bar.